CodosaurusLLC/genaver/README.md

 When you want _inequality_, it's rather simple.&nbsp;
-Genaver can simply look up all the elements with the undesired value for that attribute, and hide them.&nbsp;
+Genaver can simply look up all the elements with the undesired value for that attribute, and remove them.&nbsp;
-For anything else, it looks up those that have the desired attribute, loops through them, does the desired comparison, and hides the element if the comparison is false.
+For anything else, it looks up those that have the desired attribute, loops through them, does the desired comparison, and removes the element if the comparison is false.

 ### Constants